 Location: Richmond, Rhode Island

-History: Originally a Rob Roy Rawlings design from 1929, the Hendrick family (owners of Exeter and Richmond) bought Meadow Brook in 2006.
+History: Originally a 9-hole Rob Roy Rawlings design from 1929, the Hendrick family (owners of Exeter and Richmond) bought Meadow Brook in 2006.
 It was redesigned and completely renovated by Roger Rulewich and Dave Fleury in 2010.
-The new design received rave reviews, with the course owning the following awards:
+The new design immediately received rave reviews, with the course owning the following awards:

 - #3 Best Public Course in Rhode Island – Golfweek (2022)

 Value: 8/10, Meadow Brook is one of the best values in the state.
 At peak hours, it will cost you $75 to ride and $60 to walk.
 If you walk at twilight, you can play this gem for $30.
-There are also senior rates and off-season rates.
+There are also senior and off-season rates.